huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 rg.log(argilla_ds, "bankingapp_sentiment")
 ```

 Congrats!
-You now have a dataset available from the Argilla UI to start browsing and labelling.
+Your dataset is available in the Argilla UI for data labeling.
 Once you have labelled some data, you can train your first model.

 ## How to train a model with labelled data

+In this example, we use SetFit, but you can use any other model for training.

 To train a model using your labeled data, you need to read the labelled dataset and prepare it for training: